Gismo1337/interactive-portfolio-showcase/posts/showcase.md

 # Developer Portfolio Showcase

 A interactive showcase of developer portfolios.
-Contribute to the repositories will be merged into this dev.to article.
+Contributions to this repositories will be merged into this [dev.to article](https://dev.to/gismo1337/interactive-portfolio-showcase-for-developers-45f-temp-slug-8487513).

 Have you built a portfolio?
-Open a [PR](./CONTRIBUTING.md) to this repo and let's showcase your work live on dev.to!
+Open a [PR](https://github.com/Gismo1337/interactive-portfolio-showcase/blob/main/CONTRIBUTING.md) to this repo and let's showcase your work live on dev.to!

 This repo was inspired by [devto-github-template](https://github.com/sinedied/devto-github-template) and [developer-portfolios](https://github.com/emmabostian/developer-portfolios)